HaasJona/freesewing/markdown/org/docs/designs/umbra/instructions/en.md

 ### Step 10: Fold the elastic in and sew it down again

 Fold the elastic and fabric to the other side, enclosing the raw edge of the fabric under the elastic.
-Sew again using a zigzag stitch.
+Sew again using an elastic stitch.

 ![Fold the elastic in and sew it down again](step10.svg)